frodare/mocha-spectrum-reporter/README.md

 # mocha-spectrum-reporter
 [![npm version](https://badge.fury.io/js/mocha-spectrum-reporter.svg)](https://badge.fury.io/js/mocha-spectrum-reporter)

-A colorful spec-like mocha reporter to better emphasize slow tests.
-This reporter is based after the built-in `spec` reporter.
-However, it adds the duration to every test result with a color based on the test duration.
+Add some color to your test results with this _spec-like_ mocha reporter.
+This reporter is based after Mocha's built-in `spec` reporter with the intention to better emphasize slow tests.
+It adds the test duration to every test result with a color based on the test duration.
 Fast running tests (~1-4ms) are violet.
 As test take longer their color moves through the color spectrum until reaching red (~50ms).

 Install with NPM: